Michael van Gerwen: 2025

-Playing style
+Playing style and persona

-Van Gerwen leans quite a lot forward on the oche and throws at a very fast pace and scores extremely heavily meaning he is able to build up momentum over his opponents in a matter of seconds.
+Van Gerwen leans forward quite a lot on the oche and throws at a very fast pace and scores extremely heavily meaning he is able to build up momentum over his opponents in a matter of seconds.
 When he does make a mistake he is usually able to confine it to history and refocus on the next leg.
 His playing style is instinctive and natural.
 He is known to hit purple patches during matches, where he can instantly elevate his game to exceptionally high levels.

 He did so in winning the first three PDC major titles of his career, firstly in the 2012 Grand Prix final, where he came back from 1–4 down in sets to triumph 6–4 over Mervyn King, secondly in the 2013 Premier League final he came from 2–5 down to win five successive legs and eventually won 10–8, and thirdly winning seven consecutive legs against Phil Taylor in claiming the 2013 Players Championship Finals title.

-He is also capable of taking out big checkouts to win matches when his opponent is well placed to win the leg.

 The most striking examples of his ability to date include setting a televised average world record of 123.40 in the 2016 Premier League in a 7–1 victory over Michael Smith.
 Having started with four 11-dart legs or better in the first six legs, he missed double 18 three times for an average of over 130 which would have earned a shutout win had he found the double.
 He was also a double 12 away from hitting back-to-back nine-dart finishes in the 2013 World Championship semi-finals.

-Five-time World Champion Eric Bristow has described him as fearless, and van Gerwen has said he is not scared of any player.
+Five-time World Champion Eric Bristow has described him as fearless, and Van Gerwen has said he is not scared of any player.

 He celebrates important visits to the board with sudden short-range headbutts and a bouncing double fist-pump.
 Such exuberant celebrations have created negative reactions among some of his fellow players, with 2004 World Masters winner Mervyn King calling it disrespectful.

-It has been suggested that consistency could be the only thing that will stop van Gerwen from dominating the sport for years to come.
+Van Gerwen traditionally wears a green shirt while in competition, which has now become synonymous with his image and has seen him dubbed "The Green Machine".

 Personal life

-In August 2014, van Gerwen married his longtime girlfriend, Daphne Govers.
+In August 2014, Van Gerwen married his longtime girlfriend, Daphne Govers.
 They have a daughter born in August 2017 and a son born in April 2020.
+On 24 May 2025, Van Gerwen announced that he and Govers had separated.

 In December 2014, Sky Sports televised a one-hour documentary called "Mighty Mike" which charted his rise in darts as well as his life away from the sport.
 He is a supporter of the Dutch football club PSV Eindhoven.

-In May 2018, he was awarded the Knight of the Order of Orange-Nassau Medal by his local Mayor on behalf of Willem-Alexander, King of the Netherlands.
+In May 2018, he was appointed Knight of the Order of Orange-Nassau by his local Mayor on behalf of Willem-Alexander, King of the Netherlands.